GoogleCloudPlatform/functions-framework-dart/docs/01-introduction.md

   can be deployed to various hosted Cloud environments for running [containers]

-The Google Cloud team defines the [specification] for Functions Framework conformance (the contract between a framework and your code) for a number of programming languages.
+The Google Cloud team defines the [specification] for Functions Framework conformance (the contract between a framework and your code) for several programming languages.
 You can find more details [here].

 ## Hello, World